-How do we treat and care for suede?
-First and foremost, prevention is the key here.
-Try and prevent the rider from sweating while sitting on a suede saddle.
-(Just kidding.
-But wouldn’t life be easier?)
-It’s best to pre-treat any suede on tack with a waterproofing and stain preventing spray before the suede is used.
+- First and foremost, prevention is the key here to keep suede fluffy.
+Try and prevent sweating while sitting on a suede saddle.
+Just kidding.
+But wouldn’t life be easier?
+It’s best to pre-treat any suede with waterproofing and stain-preventing spray before the suede is used.
 You can find these sprays at outdoor stores, and you may want to check at shoe repair shops also.

 Your rump might smooth out this suede seat over time.

 - One is to use a washcloth, a nail brush, a toothbrush to bring up the “nap” of the suede.
 The nap is the fuzz, you want to make it fuzzier to clean it.

 - Next, use a suede eraser (also available at shoe repair shops) to lift dirt and stains.
 This is actually a giant eraser, so over time, it will shrink as you use it.

 Small brushes like this are great for suede.

 - You MAY be able to use white vinegar on stains to lift them out of suede, be sure to do a tiny spot test before you attack the stain.
 You can also use a dry brush and towel to dry off most of the suede should it get wet.
 Air dry after that!

 Cleaning patent leather tack